sandravizz/Natural-disasters/README.md

 ![Lollipop chart](img/5A.png)

-Therefore the logic question is why tropical cyclones are the ones causing these "super" disasters now.
+Therefore the logical question is why tropical cyclones are the ones causing these "super" disasters now.
 Therefore I filtered only on these ones.
 Showing frequency, damage dimension as well as relation to death numbers over time reveals more interesting patterns, especially regarding recent years.
 We can clearly see that since early 2000 disasters have been happening more frequently and create in certain situations huge damage.
 Even though number of deaths and damage in dollars are kind of related, as both express the intensity of a disaster, we can see in this chart clearly two outliers where the number of deaths was unproportional high.

 ##

 Made with :green_heart: by [sandraviz](https://www.sandraviz.com/)

 Follow me on [linkedin](https://www.linkedin.com/in/sandradataviz/) or work with me [upwork](https://www.upwork.com/freelancers/~01385aaac85d3fbba5).